Tenvy/tenvy/README.md

 ### Hello, fellow developers!
-I'm a detail-oriented Full Stack Web Developer with a passion for creating seamless user experiences.I leverage technologies like React.js, and Next.js to create dynamic and responsive applications.
-On the backend, I work with Node with frameworks such as Express.
-Proficient in database management with a focus on MySQL and MongoDB.
+I'm a Full Stack Web Developer specializing in frontend development with a keen attention to detail.
+I focus on building the visible parts of websites using React or Next.js.
+For backend development, I work with Node.js and Express, and I manage databases like MySQL and MongoDB.

-Committed to the pursuit of perfection, I approach every project with meticulous attention to detail, ensuring the delivery of high-quality code.
-I stay abreast of evolving best practices, viewing each project as an opportunity for continuous learning.
-Open to collaboration with the developer community, let's build amazing things together!
+I take pride in crafting high-quality code for every project.
+Staying updated with the latest frontend and backend techniques is important to me.
+I'm eager to collaborate with other developers to create exceptional web solutions!

 <br/>